 | Buying Climax | Huge volume spike on sharp price rise | FOMO buying exhausted - potential top |

 Climax volume alone is not a trade signal.
 Wait for a pattern to form after the climax.
-A selling climax followed by a double bottom pattern with volume divergence is a high-probability setup.
-The climax exhausts one side; the pattern confirms the reversal.
+A selling climax followed by a double bottom with volume divergence is a high-probability setup.

 “The climax marks the point where supply overwhelms demand (or vice versa).
 After the climax, the market needs time to absorb the excess before a new trend can begin.”